rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 ```
  userId: 'Logged in UserId',                         // required
  appId: 'Your Application Key'                       // required
  desktopNotification: true or false,                 // optional
  notificationIconLink : 'Your Website Logo Url'      // optional
  Note : Only for chrome browser enable or disable desktop notifications for incoming messages.
-Notification Icon required for desktop notification.
+Website Logo required for desktop notification.
 ```

-Step 4: Some additional options which you can configure while plugin initialization :
+Step 4: Some additional options which you can configure while plugin initialization in Step 3 :

 ```